jcaillon/Notes/git/git_training.md

 ![](images/2018-09-12-12-23-05.png)

 - **the workspace** (aka work area or work directory) is the directory that holds the current checkout of the files you are working on.
 It is a single checkout of **one version** of the project.
 These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify
 - **the index** (or staging area) is where you place files you want to be part of the next commit.
-It is a single, large, binary file in .git/index, which lists all files in the current branch, their sha1 checksums, time stamps and the file name
+It is a single, large, binary file in .git/index, which lists files with their sha1 checksums, time stamps and the file name
 - **the local repository** is your local "database".
 It is actually a hidden directory (.git), including an `objects` sub directory containing all versions of every file in the repo as compressed "blob" files as well as metadata to find those objects

 #### Why the 2 stage process